danibaum8/danibaum8/README.md

 ### About

-👋 Hi, I’m Dani
-Data Analyst focused on turning data into clear business insights
+👋 Hi, I’m Dani, Data Analyst focused on turning data into clear business insights

-🎓 Postgraduate in Data Science & Analytics @ MTU Cork
+🎓 Postgraduate in Data Science & Analytics @ MTU Cork & BA in Business

 📊 Background in business, design, and data analytics

 🚀 I build projects that: